Cherax: Reproduction

 The mating season for Cherax is during early spring.
-After fertilisation, eggs develop inside the mother’s body for 4 to 6 weeks.
-After that period, the eggs transition to the outside of the mother's body and rest on the female’s tail.
+After fertilisation, eggs develop inside the mother's body for 4 to 6 weeks.
+After that period, the eggs transition to the outside of the mother's body and rest on the female's tail.
 Then the eggs continue to develop and hatch in spring.

 Both sexes of Cherax are selective with copulation partners.
 Females tend to choose males with a larger central mass (abdomen and tail) and cheliped.
 Males tend to select copulation partners who have larger body sizes and are virgins.
 Opposed to females who were more dominant or had symmetrical chelipeds.

 As part of a mating/copulation ritual, males and females fight each other.
-This allows the female to test the strength of the male to determine if they will produce profitable offspring.
-During the fight both release urine.
-The female’s release of urine triggers a sexual response from the male.
+This allows the female to test the strength of the male to determine if they will produce viable offspring.
+During the fight, both release urine.
+The female's release of urine triggers a sexual response from the male.
 The male's release of urine is an aggressive response towards the fight with the female.
-When the male smells the female's urine it will stop releasing its own, hoping the female will allow them to copulate.
+When the male smells the female's urine, it will stop releasing its own, hoping the female will allow them to copulate.

-Once the female has allowed the male to deposit its sperm.
-The male will position itself on its back and deposit its sperm.
+Once the female allows it, the male will position itself on its back, and deposit its sperm.
 Unlike other crayfish species, the Cherax dispar does not use its cheliped to cage females during copulation.
 It is mainly used during mating when the males and females fight.

 Behaviour

 In instances when displaying males have chelae of a similar size, they will engage in combat and those with the greater chelae closing force will win.

-Female C. dispar uses honest signalling of strength meaning the size of their chelae is a good indication to other C. dispar about that individual's strength.
+Female C. dispar uses honest signalling of strength, meaning the size of their chelae is a good indication to other C. dispar about that individual's strength.
 Individuals possessing larger chelae engage in more agonistic encounters and are also more likely to win.
-In a study of female C. dispar chelae strength, they found that chelae size also indirectly indicated the dominance of the female because of its honest indication of strength.
+In a study of female C. dispar chelae strength, researchers found that chelae size also indirectly indicated the dominance of the female because of its honest indication of strength.

 Species

-The genus contains at least 59 species:
+The genus contains at least 60 species: